min2ha/ukwa-site/content/target/37442/index.en.md

   "subject": "EU Referendum"
 }

-# Guardian, The: Brexit fears in readers' words: 'Will I be deported after 40 years?

 The opinions and experience of Birtish migrants in the EU and and EU migrants to the UK